cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 (\nu x x')({P}\parallel{Q}\{y/z\})
 $$

 Okay, typing rules!
 One thing that’s very different from the λ-calculus is that the typing rules only check whether processes use channels correctly—the processes themselves don’t have types.
-There are six rules, corresponding to the six term constructs:
+There are six rules, corresponding to the six process constructs:

 ::: mathpar
 $\begin{array}{c}